armijnhemel/proximity_matcher_webservice/examples/software_heritage_licenses/README.md

 (output taken from `top`)

-Querying the server and getting a result still takes around 0.6 seconds or less per file for unknown files, but responses sent for known files are very quick.
+Querying the server and getting a result still takes around 0.6 seconds or less per file for unknown files, but responses sent for known files are very quick (as they are now just a simple lookup).